Boise State vs. San Jose State: Sportsbook promo codes, odds, spread, over/under - January 5

 - Odds to win the national championship: +25000

-- In terms of its odds to win the national championship (+25000), Boise State is 70th in the country.
-It is way higher than that, 53rd, according to computer rankings.
+- Boise State is 70th in college basketball in terms of its odds to win the national championship (+25000), much lower than according to the computer rankings (53rd).

-- The Broncos have the same odds to win the national championship now, from +25000 at the start of the season to +25000.
+- Sportsbooks have made the Broncos' national championship odds the same now (+25000) compared to the beginning of the season (+25000).

 - Boise State has a 0.4% chance of winning the national championship, based on its moneyline odds.